fsprojects/Paket/docs/content/references-files.md

 If Paket finds `paket.references` in a folder, the dependencies it specifies will be added to all MSBuild projects in that folder.

-If you have multiple MSBuild projects in a folder that require a non-homogenous set of references, you have two options:
+If you have multiple MSBuild projects in a folder that require a non-homogeneous set of references, you have two options:

 - Have a shared `paket.references` file that acts as a default for all except ones that require special treatment.
 For each special-case project, add a `<MSBuild project>.paket.references` file
 - Add a project-specific `<MSBuild project>.paket.references` file for each and every project that requires any references